 - The backup file list of the instance contains the backup files of the databases you want to restore.

-- The time required varies depending on factors such as the data volume, task queue status, and network conditions.
+- The time required varies based on factors such as the data volume, task queue status, and network conditions.
 When the status of the new instance changes to Running, the restoration is complete.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

 - Find the target instance and click its ID.

 - In the left-side navigation pane, click Backup and Recovery.

 - On the Backup and Recovery page, click Create Instance By Time Point.

 - In the Create Instance By Time Point panel, configure the following parameters.